 The Berkeley PhD in Social Welfare is a research degree.
 If you are looking for a doctoral degree oriented towards advanced clinical practice in social work, you might consider programs offering the DSW degree, which is not offered at Berkeley.

 Paths to doctoral training can be quiet diverse, but many applicants have held multiple research positions and/or long-term involvement in research prior to applying to the doctoral or combined program.
 Your application should clearly demonstrate all the ways in which you have participated in research processes and/or developed skills relevant for research.

 Berkeley Social Welfare offers a competitive funding package for newly admitted doctoral students at the time of admission.
-A funding package typically includes four years of financial support for payment of tuition and fees (including student health insurance); and an academic year allowance for living expense support funded jointly by fellowship award(s) and salary from a student academic appointment as a Graduate Student Instructor (GSI) or Graduate Student Researcher (GSR).
+A funding package typically includes five years of financial support for payment of tuition and fees (including student health insurance); and an academic year allowance for living expense support funded jointly by fellowship award(s) and salary from a student academic appointment as a Graduate Student Instructor (GSI) or Graduate Student Researcher (GSR).